stuvusIT/ansible_dns_facts/README.md

 Forward records are used to extract record generation from host vars

-### Generate statments
-This role supports generation statments like bind.
-The keyword is $GENERATE which is expanded everytime its encounterd.
-The syntax is equal to the documented bind syntax but lhs and record_type are ignored since they are already known when a $GENERATE statment is encountered.

 ### Reverse records

 Reverse records are automatically generated from `ansible_host` addresses and [network_management](https://github.com/stuvusIT/network_management) compatible IPs and bridges.